frkl/trojai-fuzzing-vision/arch/tutorial.md

 + \ldots
 \end{aligned}
 ```
 For a total of 4 free parameters up to order 2, instead of 13 free parameters without the invariance constraint.
-More generally, for $N$ inputs, we still only need 4 parameters instead of $N^2+N+1$ parameters.
-So parameterizing with symmetry can sometimes **reduce parameter count** exponentially.
+More generally, for $N$ inputs, we still only need 4 parameters to express any permutation invariant function, whereas a non-invariant function needs $N^2+N+1$ parameters.
+In practice, parameterizing with symmetry often **reduces parameter count** exponentially.

 We can further simplify by focusing on the free parameters
 ```math